WasdMash/GraphDegreeCalculator/README.md

 # SummerProject2024

-ou will run your program by invoking at the command line in a terminal:
+You will run your program by invoking at the command line in a terminal: java Analysis \<inputFile\>

-java Analysis \<inputFile\>
+I've also attached the test files from the Moodle page which I have used to test the code